nhnguyen98/LISA_LSST_DWDs/README.md

 where delta_omega is assumed to be in steradians.

-The number of nearby LSST sources is stored as:
+The resulting number of nearby LSST white dwarfs is stored as:

     uncertainty_count